All Products

 Destination Port

-This parameter is optional when Protocol is set to ICMP.
+This parameter is not required when Protocol is set to ICMP.

 Storage Path

-Select whether to save the configurations of the path.
-If you save the path, it can be retested without configurations.
+Select whether to save the current path analysis.
+If you save the path, you can quickly run the analysis again.

-In the first test, the transit router in the China (Shanghai) region does not have a route that points to VPC2.
-The result shows that ECS1 cannot access ECS3.
-The cause is the lack of inter-region connections between the transit routers in the China (Shanghai) and China (Shenzhen) regions.
-The transit routers cannot learn VPC routes from each other.
+The first path analysis shows that the path between ECS1 and ECS3 is unreachable because the transit router in the China (Shanghai) region does not have a route to VPC2.
+This is because no inter-region connection exists between the transit routers in the China (Shanghai) and China (Shenzhen) regions.
+As a result, the transit routers cannot learn the routes of the VPC-connected instances from each other's region, which makes the path unreachable.

 路径分析-跨地域